-“The waiting is over!” proclaims one reader: after protracted delays, MasterChef winner Tim Anderson has finally launched his homage to the nanban tradition of Euro-influenced Japanese cuisine, using ingredients from Brixton Market.
-A one-page menu offers crowd-pleasing curries and burgers alongside ramen and gyoza.
-Our salad of steamed cavolo nero with crunchy garlic chips drenched in ponzu butter was a revelation, and Anderson’s take on horumon-yaki (twice-cooked pig’s tripe in a spicy miso sauce with perky vegetables) is a masterpiece, but we’d also suggest deep-fried ‘electric eel’ and mentaiko pasta – an on-trend Italian/Japanese fusion riff involving spaghetti in chilli-cured cod-roe sauce, topped with a slow-cooked onsen egg.
+It might be a few years since 2011 MasterChef winner Tim Anderson launched his homage to the nanban tradition of Euro-influenced Japanese cuisine, using ingredients from Brixton Market, but it's never looked back.
+Indeed, its popularity has been strong from the off, and rightly so.
+A one-page menu offers crowd-pleasing curries and noodle dishes alongside ramen and gyoza.
+Our glass noodle salad topped with wakame and pickled radishes, and served with a sesame and yuzu dressing, was a revelation, alongside a very fresh market (vegan) tempura.
+Anderson’s take on yaki-udon (with cabbage, carrots, mushrooms and pickled ginger and a first-rate mayo) is a mini-masterpiece, but we’d also suggest the lazy goat ragu-men – an on-trend Indo/Caribbean fusion riff involving slow-cooked goat, curry and a seafood 'sawdust', topped with a tea-pickled egg.
 Service is helpful, and the thoughtful drinks list includes saké, shochu and small-batch craft beers.
 Our only gripe concerns the rather spartan first-floor dining room – try to bag the prime window seat on the cosier ground floor.